-When all is said and done, DevOps’ use of log management will be used not just for CI/CD, but also for monitoring applications in real time and mapping other data – such as customer satisfaction scores (CSAT) – so that DevOps can truly get closer to the end user/customer.
+Ultimately, DevOps’ use of log management will be used not just for CI/CD, but also for monitoring applications in real time and mapping other data — such as customer satisfaction scores (CSAT) — so DevOps can truly get closer to the end user/customer.

 Let’s use Devo as an example; we practice what we preach by viewing historical application logs over time and using TSAD coupled with real-time alerting to take action before real issues can arise.
 This gives us an understanding of how our platform is being used and sets a baseline of activity to help alert against potential issues.

 But how to apply this to your company?
 Focus on two time frames for increasing value from machine-generated log data: the day-to-day analytics and the long-term approach.

 - Day-to-day, tie tasks into third party tools and automating processes; devs can receive centralized log management alerts from Slack and tickets opened in Jira, for example, which can help to simplify the source of alerts and improve workflow.
 While alerts are important, so is centralized information; you don’t want to introduce alert fatigue for DevOps.